Keyboard shortcuts

 .lines.first;

-Each .run() pipes the previous output to the next command's stdin.
+Each .run() pipes the previous output to the next command’s stdin, creating a seamless data flow where each process receives exactly what the previous one produces.

 How It Works